RakhithJK/jgm-pandoc-wiki/Installing-the-development-version-of-pandoc.md

 For all these commands, after several attempts, I ended up putting them into a script and saving the output, as several earlier attempts, with different combinations of version, gave errors.

-1. Set up an Ubuntu 12.10 environment ([you'll have problems if you go for 13.04](http://askubuntu.com/questions/286764/how-to-install-haskell-platform-for-ubuntu-13-04))
+1. Set up an Ubuntu 14.04 environment
 1. Run the following commands:

         sudo apt-get update